 The United Arab Emirates is a country which exudes the ultimate in glitz, glamour and opulence.
 Some of you maybe surprised to know it’s probably one of the main reasons I’ve swerved a visit since my last, 12 years ago to Dubai.
 Don’t get me wrong, it’s no secret I love a bit of luxe on my travels but this girl needs more of a culture hit on a holiday.
 Although still lavish, this is where Abu Dhabi is edging ahead.
-Slowly positioning itself as the Middle East’s arts and cultural hub, I obviously had to pay a visit!
+It is slowly positioning itself as the Middle East’s arts and cultural hub so I obviously had to pay a visit whilst in the area and share with you some of their cultural highs and things to do.
+It was on our three-day stopover en route to the Maldives, that we discovered an authentic insight into local Abu Dhabi culture and it’s blossoming art scene.

 Sheikh Zayed Grand Mosque